 Open GI Cookies and Privacy Notice

-Customers may contact us through our website using the Support Request form.
+Customers and potential customers may contact us through our main Open GI website (https://opengi.co.uk/) using the Contact Us forms or buttons.
 When you do this, you will be asked to provide your business contact details such as your email address and telephone number.
-You will also be asked to consent to our using your information.
-This information will then be passed either to our support or sales teams to contact you to assist you with your enquiry.
+You will also be asked to consent to our using your information for this purpose.
+This information will then be passed either to our marketing or sales teams to contact you to assist you with your enquiry.

 Calling the Open GI Support Centre - 01905 754444

 Please note - all incoming and any subsequent follow up outgoing calls will be recorded and monitored for the purpose of training and quality control.

 As part of the service that we provide to our customers, we are required to collect, process or store the personal information of clients of our customers (e.g., policyholders).
 All this information is processed strictly in accordance with the instructions of our customers and is stored securely on servers located within the United Kingdom.
 Open GI manages and supports its UK based infrastructure and we do not subcontract this out, whether UK based or not.